 Technorati, Alexa, and FeedBurner.

 2. Prevent Hotlinking:

 Hotlinking occurs whenever another domain displays your content on their site.
-For more detail have a look on this article “How To Stop Image Hotlinking through .htaccess“.
+For more detail have a look at this article “How To Stop Image Hotlinking through .htaccess“.

 3. Stopping Comment Spam: